andresmadeddie/Digital-Forensics-iPhone-Autopsy/README.md

 # Digital-Forencics-Case-Report-National-Gallery-DC

-An Iphone forensic report related to a conspitacy against the National Gallery DC

 iPhone Forensic Investigation associated with a conspiracy against the National Gallery in Washington D.C.

 Authorities are alerted about a plot against the National Gallery.
 In consequence, a suspect's iPhone was taken into custody.